-The National Drug Early Warning System (NDEWS), funded to the University of Florida by NIDA as of April 2020, aims to provide the field with the most timely, salient, and valuable information on emerging substance use trends.
+The National Drug Early Warning System (NDEWS), funded to the University of Florida by the National Institute on Drug Abuse (NIDA), provides the field with timely, salient, and valuable information on emerging substance use trends.

 NDEWS is led by scientists from the University of Florida, New York University, and Florida Atlantic University.
 Our Coordinating Center (CC) draws heavily on established and emerging public health surveillance methods and integrates expertise from multiple disciplines.

-Our Early Warning Network is comprised of scientists from 18 urban, suburban, and rural areas in the US.
-They will regularly collect community-level indicators of drug use, morbidity, and mortality.
+Our Early Warning Network is comprised of scientists from 16 urban, suburban, and rural areas in the US.
+They regularly collect community-level indicators of drug use, morbidity, and mortality.